delphictruth/whenedenwaslost-01/src/site/notes/Characters/Imperia Sibyl.md

 Imperia's Jedi lightsabers were three identical sabers crafted from [[Crystals/Durindfire\|Durindfire]] crystals specifically [[Crystals/Attuned crystal\|attuned]] to maintain harmony with her Force signature and with one another.
 They were light blue with a silvery sheen granted by the crystal, with standard silver hilts.

 #### Darksider Sabers
-After the [[Battles, Major Events, Wars, Eras/Fall of the Jedi Praxeum\|Fall of the Jedi Praxeum]], Imperia [[Force Abilities, Force Phenomena/Bleed\|bled]] her original lightsabers.
+After the [[Events/Fall of the Jedi Praxeum\|Fall of the Jedi Praxeum]], Imperia [[Force Abilities & Phenomena/Bleed\|bled]] her original lightsabers.
 While they became a pale red with a silvery sheen, there was very little change to their composition given the neutrality of their original alignment.

 ## History & Plot Significance
 — Imperia practices more removed methods of fighting and interacting with the Force; she generally physically passive, relying more so on her strong spiritual connection to the Force and the reliance on mental techniques and magicks; more cult-like appreciation